Why Does Snapchat Says Someone Is Typing but Haven’t Opened Message

 These are some of the questions that Snapchat users ask frequently because the developers fail to answer promptly or fail to deliver glitch fixes.
 Here are some things you should know about the conflicting notifications involving typing and reading messages.

 Snapchat notifications are triggered very early.
 When it comes to typing, it’s enough for someone to tap the text field in a chatbox for the typing notification to get triggered.
 Even if that person hasn’t yet typed a word or put in a space in the text field, the notification will still go out to the intended message receiver.

-Because this happens so suddenly and because of poor optimization, according to even to some hardcore Snapchat users, there’s a whole bunch of problems regarding missing notifications, excess notifications, or lingering notifications that confuse users on a daily basis.
+Because this happens so suddenly and because of poor optimization, according to some hardcore Snapchat users, there are a lot of problems regarding missing notifications, excess notifications, or lingering notifications that confuse users on a daily basis.

 How App Freezes Affect Notification Triggers

 Typing notifications can linger for a number of reasons.
 The Snapchat app doesn’t need to freeze in order for someone to see you typing for hours or vice versa.
 But here’s something you probably didn’t think about.

 Say someone wants to reply to a message you’ve sent.
 If that person hits the text field and the app freezes that same moment, then you might only receive one, two, or no notifications at all.
 This is one of the reasons why someone may appear to be writing you a message even though you can see that they haven’t read your message yet.